Federal Reserve Watch: Looking Toward 2017

 Of course, according to the announced plans of the Fed, the whole reduction in reserve balances came from the liability side of the Fed's balance sheet.

-During this period of time, the Federal Reserve conduction no "open market operations," the buying and selling of US Treasury securities, to manage the Fed's balance sheet.
+During this period of time, the Federal Reserve conducted no "open market operations," the buying and selling of US Treasury securities, to manage the Fed's balance sheet.
 Changes in the Fed's securities portfolio were minimal.

 Two major "tools" were used to reduce reserve balances.
 The first was the use of the US Treasury's deposit account at the Fed and the Treasury and the Fed worked very closely on this relationship.